Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Problem setting

 The constraints equation (\ref{eqn:control}) allows to derive the Lagrange equation for the control $u$ in the explicit form as follows (see \S\ref{sec:Larrange_eqn} concerning the Lagrange equations)

 for some positive constants $\beta>0$ and $\gamma>0$.
 This equation implies the following representation for the state variable

 The practically interesting range of parameters includes the case $\beta=O(1)$ for the small values of $\gamma>0$.
-Out tensor numerical scheme is focused on the solution of equations (\ref{eqn:Lagrange_cont}) and (\ref{eqn:State}) that include the nonlocal operators of ``integral-differential'' type.
+Our tensor numerical method is designed for solving equations (\ref{eqn:Lagrange_cont}) and (\ref{eqn:State}) that include the nonlocal operators of ``integral-differential'' type.
 The efficiency of the rank-structured tensor approximations presupposes that the design function in the right-hand side of these equations, $y_\varOmega(x_1,x_2,x_3)$, allows the low rank separable approximation.